Skip to content

 writer_epoch uint64 Writer fencing token

-wal_id_last_seen uint64 Last WAL entry seen (hint)
+wal_entry_position_last_seen uint64 Last WAL entry position (0-based) seen (hint)

 current_generation uint64 Next generation to flush